slior/CourseraExtractingDataProject/README.md

 We find the indices for the variable names that contain either the string `mean()` or `std()` in their name.
 These indices are then used to subset the data from the original data set, read in the previous step.
 Note that we need to account for the additional "subject" column that was added in the previous step, so the indices are shifted right (+1) when subsetting the data.

+The result of this step is stored in the **`interesting_data`** variable: the subject id with the mean and standard deviation (std) variables.

+### Step 3: Adding the Activity Information
+The activity information is recorded separately in the original data set (added manually in the original experiments).
+We are required to add it to the data set, with the useful activity names - "STANDING", "WALKING", etc.

+The activity labels - numbers in the range 1 to 6 - are stored in a separate files, for the training and test sets (`train/y_train.txt` and `test/y_test.txt`).
+Each row has one number, corresponding to an activity of the matching measurements in the original data file (*X_train.txt* or *X_test.txt*).
+The activity labels are read into data frame and then matched with an activity dictionary (**`activity_dict`**).
+This join operation is done using the `merge` function over the `label` variable (the activitiy label).
+After we have this information, we discard the `label` variable and left with the more understandable activity name variable.